 8- Confirming Background Check Approval

-A buddy approver should confirm on Salesforce that the status of background check is "Background Check Approved" with a recent eligibility date clearly populated.
-Because GoPass statuses are regularly refreshed and uploaded, the eligibility date for NYC applicants should be within the past 3 business days.
-For Chicago, there must be a TCN Number populated in that respective field.
-For Bay Area Applicants, the buddy approver should also confirm that the status of their TB risk assessment and volunteer forms are “Approved” with an approval date populated.
+A buddy approver should confirm on Salesforce that the background check status is "Background Check Approved" with a recent eligibility date populated.
+Because GoPass statuses are regularly refreshed and uploaded, the eligibility date for NYC applicants should be within the past three business days.
+For Chicago, a TCN Number must be populated in that respective field.

 9- Reviewing Personal and Professional References

 Buddy approvers should read all the submitted references in detail while considering the reference's relationship to the mentor applicant.
-As a reminder, only one approved reference can be from a family member or significant other/spouse, and they must have known the applicant for at least 6 months.
-Buddy approvers should be looking for any detail that may indicate that the mentor is not a safe and appropriate adult, a lack of commitment, any information about the mentor having obligations that would prevent them from successfully participating for the duration of the program or having any biases that illustrate that they are not interested in engaging in difference.
-Also ensure that the Confirmation field is checked and that the signature is the same person listed in the Contact Info section (please inform the team/send a Salesforce ticket if not).
+As a reminder, only one approved reference can be from a family member or significant other/spouse, and they must have known the applicant for at least six months.
+Buddy approvers should look for details that may indicate that the mentor is not a safe and appropriate adult, lacks commitment, has obligations that might prevent them from participating, or has biases.
+Also, ensure that the confirmation field is checked and that the signature is the same person listed in the "Contact Info" section (please inform the team/send a Salesforce ticket if not).

 10- Confirming The Mentor Applicant Completed a 2 or 4 Year Degree